 TODAY'S SPECIAL: "Doctor, My Eyes", because of course it is!, by Jackson Brown.

-UPDATE 1/21/20: This "hospital" thing just got very un-funny last week when a beautiful teen girl died there due to lack of proper equipment and care.
+UPDATE 1/21/20: This "hospital" thing just got very un-funny last week when a beautiful teen girl died in Vieques due to lack of proper equipment and care.
 The islanders are now protesting and trying to force the PR government and the US government to figure out their issues and rebuild the hospital 2 1/2 years after the hurricane.
 There is great sadness for this young person, her life cut short by bureaucracy.

 UPDATE 6/2/20: To be clear, this poor girl's death had nothing to do with COVID-19 - it was before that mess got going.
 And still no action on the hospital.
-Bureaucracy can truly be deadly folks.
+Bureaucracy and corruption can truly be deadly folks.